Task-based adaptive multiresolution for time-space multi-scale reaction-diffusion systems on multi-core architectures: Introduction

-We have thus opted for a shared-memory parallel approach based on task-stealing, relying in particular on the Intel{ {\textregistered}} Threading Building Blocks (\tbb) library, very well suited to our case.
-Such a choice involved a completely new implementation of the \textsc{MBARETE} code, where a different and more efficient data structure has been introduced as an alternative to the original pointer-based approach.
-Important performance enhancements, due to task-stealing techniques and in particular the use of the \tbb library, have been already demonstrated in \cite{Hejazialhosseini2010,Rossinelli11} for multiresolution schemes applied to non-stiff time-dependent PDEs, that is, using explicit time integration schemes.
-These authors developed a different data structure based on the definition of {\it wavelet blocks} and thus a tree of wavelet blocks, where each block contains a predefined number of cells at the same grid-level.
-Here we focus on the numerical solution of stiff reaction-diffusion systems using the numerical strategy developed in \cite{MR2890259} and summarized in \S~\ref{sec:num_strategy}.
-In order to assess the new implementation and code performance we have chosen three reaction-diffusion models with increasing complexity.
-They are representative of the difficulties commonly encountered in realistic simulations for the various field already mentioned.
+Additionally, a completely new implementation of the original numerical strategy of \textsc{MBARETE} code has been conducted, where a different and more efficient data structure has been introduced as an alternative to the original pointer-based approach.
+Important performance enhancements due to work-stealing techniques and in particular the use of \tbb have already been shown in \cite{Hejazialhosseini2010,Rossinelli11} for multiresolution schemes applied to non-stiff time-dependent PDEs, that is, using explicit time integration schemes\footnote{These authors developed a data structure based on the definition of {\it wavelet blocks}, specifically a tree of wavelet blocks, where each block contains a predefined number of cells at the same grid-level.}.